-The Metrotidal Thames Orbital, including a 4sq.km floating solar array and cycle superhighway, with data storage and distribution, provides sustainable connectivity for over a million households, generating green-growth across the Lower Thames Estuary into Essex and Kent.
-The Metrotidal R25 Orbital provides better transport and data connectivity for the 20m people of London, East and Southeast England.
+A tunnel formed within the sea walls links existing rail lines and cycleways to complete a twin-track rail and micro-mobility orbital of the Lower Thames Estuary.
+The estuary orbital with a 4sq.km floating solar array, cycle superhighway, data storage and distribution, provides sustainable connectivity for over a million households, generating green-growth across the Lower Thames Estuary into Essex and Kent.
+Just 12km of new railMark Willingale is director of Metrotidal Limited way line creates a 132km orbital of the Thames Estuary from Central London.